 Is coat color associated with the eye color?

 The genetic link between eye color and coat color is actually minimal.
 In general, only blue eyes have an association with a specific coat type or color.
-The most well-known example seen in cats is the white coat / blue-eye association.
-You’ve probably seen yourself that cats with white coats tend to have blue eyes and that the majority of these white haired fur babies tend to be deaf.
+The most well-known example seen in cats is the white coat/blue-eye association.
+You’ve probably seen yourself that cats with white coats tend to have blue eyes and that the majority of these white-haired fur babies tend to be deaf.
 This is because the gene that codes for white fur coats will essentially mask all other eye colors like amber, hazel, green.

 Blue eyes in Siamese cats

 The blue colors of a Siamese are a curious case.
 Siamese, Burmese, Birman, Himalayan, and Tonkinese cats are all characterized by color-pointed coat.
 This coat pattern is a result of a form of temperature-sensitive albinism caused by a mutation in tyrosinase (enzyme involved in the production of melanin).
 The mutated version of this enzyme is heat-sensitive, and it fails to work at normal body temperatures.
 It activates only in cooler areas of the skin (lower than 33 °C).
-Therefore, coolest parts of the body will be pigmented darker than the rest, such as extremities and face.
-These pigmented points can be very dark in color, almost black, or cool grey, light brown or lilac.
+Therefore, the coolest parts of the body will be pigmented darker than the rest, such as extremities and faces.
+These pigmented points can be very dark in color, almost black, or cool grey, light brown, or lilac.
 This same albinism actually affects eyes, which is why color-pointed cats have blue eyes.

 Heterochromia: odd-eyes in cats